stenberg/content-staging/README.md

 Deploy Process
 --------------

-A batch goes through a couple of different steps on its way to being deployed on the production environment.
+A batch goes through five different steps on its way to the production environment.
 These steps are:

+* **Create** - Runs on *content stage*.
+User creates a batch and decides what posts to include.
 * **Prepare** - Runs on *content stage*.
 Prepare batch data that we want to send to production.
-* **Pre-Flight** - Runs on *production*.
+* **Verify** - Runs on *production*.
 Verifies that batch data can be imported on production.
 * **Deploy** - Runs on *content stage*.
 Send batch data to production.
 * **Import** - Runs on *production*.
 Imports batch data.

 Hooks
 -----

-Most of the hooks follow a naming schema that indicates at what point in the deployment process they are triggered:
+Many of the hooks follow a naming schema that indicates at what point in the deployment process they are triggered:

 | Environment   | When              | Hook Prefix  |
 | ------------- | ----------------- | ------------ |